-He has authored three books, and over fifty journal articles which have been published in leading international journals in various jurisdictions, including Human Rights Quarterly (US), Modern China (US), University of Pennsylvania Asian Law Review (US), Public Law Review (Australia), Statute Law Review (UK), Journal of East Asia and International Law (South Korea), Hong Kong Law Journal (Hong Kong), as well as prestigious Chinese law journals, such as Chinese Journal of Law [法学研究].
-In addition, he has been awarded three research grants from Hong Kong Research Grants Council, in support of his interdisciplinary research in the field of Chinese law.
+Shucheng (Peter) Wang teaches in the JD, LLM and LLB programmes at the School of Law, City University of Hong Kong (CityU).
+His research interests include public law, human rights, legal theory, Chinese and comparative law, and international law, as well as the intersection of law, religion and politics in China.
+He has authored three books and over fifty journal articles (published and forthcoming) in reputable international journals across various jurisdictions, including Human Rights Quarterly (US), Modern China (US), University of Pennsylvania Asian Law Review (US), Emory International Law Review (US), Statute Law Review (UK), Public Law Review (Australia), Hong Kong Law Journal (Hong Kong), and Journal of East Asia and International Law (South Korea), along with a number of prestigious Chinese law journals such as the Chinese Journal of Law [法学研究].
+In addition, he has been awarded three research grants by the Hong Kong Research Grants Council in support of his interdisciplinary research in the field of Chinese law and society.

 - Comparative Constitutional Law